daytonamelia/daytonamelia/README.md

 ## Hi there 👋

 I'm an aspiring bioinformatician, molecular biologist, and lover of logic and problem-solving.
-I am currently a student!

 <!--
 **daytonamelia/daytonamelia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.